-Originally, I started this website to help share lessons I learned while co-founding and running StackAdapt, a venture-backed technology company.
+Originally, I started this website to help share lessons I learned while co-founding and running StackAdapt, a venture-backed technology company (currently 140+ employees).
 Since the site's inception, my interests expanded to write not only about business.
 I welcome you to read and watch what I have created.
 Know that I am on a perpetual journey of learning and self-betterment; some opinions are bound to become outdated.

 My perspectives and StackAdapt were on:

 Be the best version of yourself and positively impact others.

 Startups are hard.
 Startups are very hard, in fact.
 I know this because I co-founded StackAdapt, a venture-backed technology company.
 Having made many good and bad decisions in the process.
 Here I will share my and startup experts' insights on culture, product, sales & marketing, and startup mindset.

 GrowthGenius helps B2B businesses generate more conversations with their ideal customers.
 Prospecting is the most challenging, frustrating and hated part of selling.
 Sales and marketing folks love building and strengthening relationships, but opening the door is always the hardest part.